Jason Mesnick Regrets Not Standing Up To ‘Bachelor’ Producers When He Dumped Melissa Rycroft For Molly Malaney On TV

-Jason Mesnick was once the most hated Bachelor on TV.
+Jason Mesnick was once the most hated bachelor on TV.
 In 2009, The Bachelor Season 13 star put a Neil Lane ring on Melissa Rycroft’s finger, then dumped her weeks later in front of show host Chris Harrison and a live studio audience during the After the Final Rose taping.
 The reason?
 Mesnick realized he was still in love with his runner-up, Molly Malaney.
 A humiliated Rycroft called Mesnick a “bastard” and told him not to call or text her ever again.

 “Leave me alone,” she said.